 • Avoid scrubbing, hard bristle brushes, or any other abrasive cleaning method.

 • King outdoor fabric should only be allowed to air dry.

-• Bleach or other chemical solvents may discolour KING outdoor fabrics, so be sure to protect the area surrounding your cleaning space.
-Always rinse KING outdoor fabric thoroughly.
+• Chemical solvents may discolour King Living outdoor fabrics, so be sure to protect the area surrounding your cleaning space.
+Always rinse King Living outdoor fabric thoroughly.

 • Bleach can have harmful effects on the natural environment.
 Please follow all safety and environmental precautions according to the bleach label.